francWhite/reportify/README.md

 ### Configuration

-Before you can use Reportify, you need to configure it.
-This is done by editing the `.reportify` file your user directory which is created on the first start of Reportify.
-The file is in [YAML](https://yaml.org/) format and contains the following settings:
+Before you can use reportify, you need define some mandatory settings.
+This is done by editing the `.reportify` file in your user directory which is created on the first start of the application.
+The [YAML](https://yaml.org/) configuration file contains the following settings:

 | Setting                  | Description                          | Example                                |
 |--------------------------|--------------------------------------|----------------------------------------|